vickmuir/Backup/install-evault-windows2016.md

 11. Click **Finish** to complete the configuration.

-## Creating EVault Retention Schemes
+## Creating the Retention Schemes

 1. Remote control your server through RDP.
-2. Start CentralControl.
+2. Start Central Control.
 3. In the workspace, right-click **MyAgent** and select **Agent Configuration**.
 4. Click the **Retentions** tab.
 The Retention Wizard appears, click **Next**.
 5. Enter the retention name.
 Click **Next**.<br/>